digital-asset/daml/compatibility/README.md

 #### Cross-version compatibility between ledger-api-test-tool

-We test that the `ledger-api-test-tool` of a given version passes against Sandbox next of another version.
+We test that the `ledger-api-test-tool` of a given version passes against Sandbox next and classic of another version.
 We test all possible version combinations here to ensure forwards and backwards compatibility.
 The `ledger-api-test-tool` includes a DAR built using a compiler from the same SDK version so this also ensures that sandbox can load a DAR from a different SDK version.
+We test both in-memory backends and postgresql backends.

 Since all our JVM ledger clients use the same client libraries we consider the `ledger-api-test-tool` to be a good proxy and if things